UniFi access point mounted on plaster ceiling in historic home

 Document and maintain

 Record exact AP locations, MAC addresses, and cable paths.
-Capture QR codes for controller adoption, note channel plans, and schedule annual walkthroughs to confirm signal quality hasn’t changed after seasonal décor updates.
+Capture QR codes for controller adoption, note channel plans, and schedule annual walkthroughs to confirm signal quality has not changed after seasonal decor updates.

 Store before-and-after heat maps, penetration tests through plaster or stone, and any channel adjustments made after installation.
 When furniture or artwork moves, retest quickly and update the plan.